12 Things to Know Before Going on a Road Trip around Australia

 How do you wash your dishes with no washing up liquid?
 Or fix a broken tent pole with minimum equipment?
 Or arrange your possessions in exactly the right way so you’re not kept awake the entire night by a campsite light beaming right into your window?

 You have to be resourceful, hands-on and creative.
 Sometimes the most irritating, frustrating and occasionally, disgusting situations can arise on the road, and you’ll sometimes forced to use an object for multiple purposes or get by on very little.
 But this kind of problem solving taps into a creative space of your brain, and it’s a great test of versatility!
 When you have to find a way to deal with an issue at hand, inspiration will always appear.
+Make sure you pack the right items and check out this gifts for campers list to tick off the essentials.

 You’ll have seen more spectacular beauty in a 2 week road trip than you thought imaginable